The Haiku Sessions

 This three day teaching is part wonder, part battle cry and part strategy for the beginnings of a deeply wrought human life which makes peace with the ravaged world, finds a home along the old abandoned road, and honours the grief soaked longing for those things and those people we thought we lost.
 This is what generations to come deserve from us, this labour, and it might yet fashion from us a generation of ancestors worth coming from.
 Read the description of each of the ten parts of The Haiku Sessions below.

-The Haiku Sessions are available as a ten part series that can be purchased as individual digital downloads for immediate viewing, or you can purchase the full set on DVD from our online store.
+The Haiku Sessions are available as a ten part series that can be purchased online.

 Watch the Trailer